Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Methods

-For some popular distributions, analytic solutions exist for the conditional mean in \eqref{exp_right}, which offer higher computational efficiency and numerical stability compared to numerical integration approaches.
-For each distribution, we first discuss a marginal distribution for $X$, before extending it to a conditional distribution for $X$ given $\bZ$.
-We focus on the common setting of right-censored covariates, but additional derivations are provided for left- or interval-censored covariates in Section~S2 of the Supplementary Materials.
+For some popular distributions, analytic solutions exist for the conditional mean in \eqref{exp_right}, offering higher computational efficiency and better numerical stability than numerical integration.
+We focus on the common setting of a right-censored covariate, relegating derivations and formulas under left or interval censoring to the Supplementary Materials.